lindaHeartPython/hosting-parsons-on-github-template/parsons/discount-t-shirt.md

 # Python Review

 ## Discount t-shirts
-Re-arrange the blocks below so they ask the user how many t-shirts they want to purchase.
+- Re-arrange the blocks below so they ask the user how many t-shirts they want to purchase.
-100 or fewer t-shirts: 5% discount\n
+- 100 or fewer t-shirts: 5% discount
-200 or fewer t-shirts: 10% discount
+- 200 or fewer t-shirts: 10% discount
-500 or fewer t-shirts: 15% discount
+- 500 or fewer t-shirts: 15% discount
-More than 500 t-shirts: 20% discount
+- More than 500 t-shirts: 20% discount
-Display the discount.
+- Display the discount.

 <div id="discount-t-shirt-sortableTrash" class="sortable-code"></div>
 <div id="discount-t-shirt-sortable" class="sortable-code"></div>